Food craving: Pregnancy

 Women will often experience cravings for seemingly random foods during pregnancy.
 The reason that these cravings occur is not definitively known.

 It has been theorized that these cravings might be in order to replace nutrients lost during morning sickness.
 However, there is substantial evidence that pregnancy cravings serve a social function, rather than a nutritional one.
 Because popular pregnancy cravings differ in their nutritional make-up from culture to culture, it can be inferred that there is no set of nutritional needs that these cravings are filling.
 Instead, it may be that strange cravings help pregnant women signal their pregnant status and recruit help from others.
 Some decent evidence for this is the fact that women often crave obscure foods and reject commonplace ones.
 Providing pregnant relations with food may have been common among the human ancestor Homo erectus, which provides a possible explanation for the evolution of this behaviour.
+Studies indicate that 66%-90% of expectant mothers experience at least one food craving, while 50%-85% of women have at least one food aversion.
+The intensity of cravings during the first three months of pregnancy can be explained by the fact that hormonal changes occur at most in the first three months.

 Some of the foods which are commonly craved are: